calebh/uJuniper/README.md

 * soundess.v: Contains all the lemmas and theorems related to language soundness
 * examples.v: Holds the string concatenation example
 * ListExtensions.v: Contains miscellaneous list manipulation functions used by other modules.

+The following files can be found in the docs folder:

+* uJuniperTypingRules.tex: source code for the typing rules PDF
+* uJuniperTypingRules.pdf: typing rules for uJuniper in PDF form